Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Anomaly Detection in Data Layer of Blockchain

 \subsection{Behaviour Pattern Classification}

-A blockchain network usually comprises of a large number of peer participating nodes, which are linked with each other in a distributed decentralized manner.
+A blockchain network usually comprises of a large number of peer to peer nodes, which are linked with each other in a distributed decentralized manner.
 This number is even more abundant in public blockchains, where anyone from any part of the world can join with no or very minimal verification.
-Thus, ensuring legitimacy in this large group of nodes is fairly challenging, as it is hard to classify if some nodes starts misbehaving.
-Classifying a node as an anomalous node takes a huge amount of effort and time, and still then, the results are not 100\% accurate if one uses traditional anomaly detection approaches on blockchain network~\cite{datalayer03}.
-Therefore, research works have highlighted that one needs to check and classify behaviour of each participating node in order to get deeper insights and prediction about anomalous blockchain nodes.\\ A pioneering work in the field of peer behaviour classification has been carried out by Tang~\textit{et al.} in~\cite{data10}.
-The authors first developed a strong motivation that why traditional anomaly detection approaches such as decision tree \& SVM are not reliable and do not produce satisfactory outcome.
-Afterwards, the authors propose their own time series analysis based deep learning behaviour classification approach and named it as~\textit{PeerClassifier}.
+Thus, ensuring legitimacy in this large group of nodes is fairly challenging, as it is hard to classify if some nodes start misbehaving.
+Thus, one needs to check and classify behaviour of each participating node in order to get deeper insights and prediction about anomalous blockchain nodes.\\ A pioneering work in the field of peer behaviour classification has been carried out by Tang~\textit{et al.} in~\cite{data10}.
+The authors first developed a strong motivation for why traditional anomaly detection approaches such as decision tree \& SVM are not reliable and do not produce satisfactory outcomes.
+Afterwards, the authors proposed their own time series analysis based deep learning behaviour classification approach and named it as~\textit{PeerClassifier}.
+The two key factors which authors took into account while analysing behavior are batch size and class labels for the collected data.
 From the experimental analysis and evaluation, authors demonstrated that their proposed approach shows significant improvements in accuracy as compared to other traditional learning approaches.
-Another similar work from perspective of clustering for anomalous behaviour classification has been carried out by Huang~\textit{et al.} in~\cite{data02}.
-Authors first work over evaluating the similarity list among blockchain peers and then carried out peer identification according to distance among them.
-Authors further evaluated their work from perspective of precision and compared it with classical approaches to show the improvements.
-An evaluation of both of the above works show that both clustering and deep learning models provide significant improvement in anomaly detection as compared to traditional approaches.
-However, this field of behaviour pattern classification is not much discussed in research, and it has a lot of research potential for future works.
+Another similar work from the perspective of clustering for anomalous behaviour classification has been carried out by Huang~\textit{et al.} in~\cite{data02}.
+Authors first worked over evaluating the similarity list among blockchain peers and then carried out peer identification according to distance among them.
+Authors further evaluated their work from the perspective of precision and compared it with classical approaches to show the improvements.
+An evaluation of both of the above works \final{shows that} both clustering and deep learning models provide significant improvement in anomaly detection as compared to traditional approaches.
+However, this field of behaviour pattern classification is not much discussed in research, and it has a lot of research potential for the future works.